Oil & Gas Regulatory Authority

 Oil & Gas Regulatory Authority (abbreviated as OGRA) is an agency of the Government of Pakistan, responsible for regulating the oil and gas sector in Pakistan.
 It was established in 2002.

 History

 On 28 March 2002 the Federal Government of Pakistan established Oil and Gas Regulatory Authority (OGRA), in pursuance of the Oil and Gas Regulatory Authority Ordinance, 2002.
 The Natural Gas Regulatory Authority (NGRA) was subsumed by the OGRA, all properties and works done by the NGRA were transferred to and protected under the OGRA Ordinance.

 Organization

 Chairman/Chairperson heads OGRA, along with three Members to oversee Gas, Finance and Oil affairs related to authority.
 Each member can serve for maximum two terms subject to retirement on attaining the age of 65 years.
 Chairman and members are being appointed by federal government through a competitive process on tenure basis in accordance with the provisions of the OGRA Ordinance.
-Masroor Khan is current chairman OGRA, along with Mohammad Naeem Ghouri (Member Finance from July, November 2022) and Zain-ul-Abideen Qureshi (Member Oil from 1 October 2020).
+Currently chairman OGRA & member oil seats are vacant, Shakeel Ahmed (Member Finance), Shahzad Iqbal (Member Gas).